frederik-hoeft/talks-branchless-programming/src/branchless-programming.md

 ### For real: <br> what _is_ "branchless programming"?

+- advanced optimization technique for low-level code
-- advanced optimization technique: _"making things faster"_
+  - _"making things faster"_
 - Eliminate branches in `if`, `switch` statements.
 	- *not* loops (`while`, `for`, ...) $\implies$ "loop unrolling"